HackSouth/hacksouth.github.io/_posts/2021-03-31-Joining-Hack-South.md

 Role assignment is critical for ensuring a tailored experience on Discord and should be done as soon as possible.
 Assigning a role is simple, read through each of the the messages on #🔥-roles-assignment and react with the relevant emoji.

 For example; if you're interested in Capture The Flags and want to join the crew or be notified about CTF events you'd react with the 🚩 emoji.
-This will give you the “CTF Team” role and you'll be notified anytime the CTF Crew is mentioned.
+This will give you the "CTF Team" role and you'll be notified anytime the CTF Crew is mentioned.

 ![CTF Roles]( /assets/images/Joining_HS/CTF_Roles.png){: .align-center}